Find a Degree

 - BA - Logan Campus

-The BS in elementary education (K-6), including the emphases, is available through USU’s Regional Campuses and Distance Education program.
+The BS in elementary education (K-6), including the emphases, is available through USU’s Regional Campuses.

 Students who major in elementary education are qualified to be licensed to teach grades K-8 and highly qualified to teach K-6, based on federal standards for “No Child Left Behind.”